Engineering

 Related areas in this practice

-We treat ground risk and package security as system requirements - not operational footnotes.
+We adamantly treat unpredictable ground risk and physical package security as fundamental system requirements rather than treating them as mere secondary operational footnotes.

 Talk with engineers who own the work